Our Nations Parents and Child

 Abuse Epidemic are Linked

 The statistics on child abuse are extremely alarming.
 It is reported millions of children are abused each year by a parent or close relative.
 Thousands actually die as a result of the abuse.
-For those who survive, the emotional trauma remains long after the external bruises have healed.
+For those who survive, the emotional trauma remains long after the bruises have healed.

 The data are collected and analyzed by the Children’s Bureau in the Administration on Children, Youth and Families, Administration for Children and Families, U.S. Department of Health and Human Services.